SilGraef/Bad_Soup/README.md

 ### Example Scoring and Analysis for a Mock Machine Learning Annotation

-This demonstrates scoring and analysis for a fabricated machine learning annotation scenario.

 For demonstration purposes, I created a `dummy_data.jsonl` file containing mock data, including:
 - A unique alphanumeric `dataItemId`.
 All alphanumeric values were randomly generated.
 - A `Final Label` representing the ground truth yes/no annotation.